 How Does Laser Treatment Or Laser Resurfacing Work?

-Lasers are very intense monochromatic lights that are limited within a narrow band of wavelength.
+Lasers are intense monochromatic lights that are limited within a narrow band of wavelength.
 These monochromatic lights are used on your skin to stimulate the dermal fibroblasts (cells in your skin that can form connective tissues and facilitate wound healing).
-These fibroblasts replace the collagen and elastin that were lost due to scarring (2).
+These fibroblasts remodel the collagen and elastin that were lost due to scarring (2).

 Usually, ablative and nonablative lasers are used for acne scar treatment.
 I have discussed these below.